logdna/chef-logdna/README.md

 The recipe to enable and manage LogDNA Agent Service on `rpm` or `yum` based systems.

+## Testing

+You can utilize Test Kitchen to test the instances listed above.
+Test Kitchen is configured to use VirtualBox w/ Vagrant.
+You can also put your LogDNA key in the kitchen.yml file under `conf_key` value if you want to fully test.

+For example to test CentOS 7 you can do the following:
+$ kitchen converge centos-7
+$ kitchen login default-centos-7 # This will connect you to the box so you can verify the cookbooks converged correctly.

 ## Contributing

 Contributions are always welcome.
 See the [contributing guide](https://github.com/logdna/chef-logdna/blob/master/CONTRIBUTING.md) to learn how you can help.